Skip to Content

 Generate CSV example

-You can generate a CSV file with the template parameters by clicking on the Generate CSV button.
-This will download a CSV file with all of your parameters and layer parameters, to get you started faster with batch rendering.
+You can generate a CSV file with the template parameters by clicking the Generate CSV button.
+This downloads a CSV file with all template and layer parameters so you can get started faster with batch rendering.

 Editing templates

-To edit a template, navigate to the Template details page, and click on the Edit template button.
-This will start the editing process that is exactly the same as Creating template, where you can edit the template name, composition, and parametrized layers.
+To edit a template, navigate to the Template details page and click the Edit template button.
+This starts the same flow as Creating template, where you can edit the template name, composition, and parametrized layers.

-To edit parametrized layers, click on the Parametrized layers tab, and select the layer you want to edit.
-This will open the Parametrization window where you can change the layer name and parametrization options.
+To edit parametrized layers, click the Parametrized layers tab and select the layer you want to edit.
+This opens the Parametrization window, where you can change the layer name and parametrization options.

 FAQ